The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Photo taken out of a moving car from the heath leading to Laugar.
 Here you see almost the whole area by Goðafoss

-Goðafoss isn't the only waterfall bearing this name, but it is unarguably the best-known waterfall by this name.
-You will find at least 6 waterfalls named Goðafoss, one of which is Goðafoss in Hallardalsá river, which I have written about in my travel-blog about Strandir in the Westfjords of Iceland.
+Goðafoss isn't the only waterfall in Iceland named Goðafoss, but it is unarguably the best-known.
+You will find at least 6 waterfalls named Goðafoss, one of them is Goðafoss in the Hallardalsá river, which I wrote about in my travel blog about Strandir in the Westfjords of Iceland.

-500 meters away from Goðafoss waterfall closer to the ring road 1 is a guesthouse, a gift shop, and a restaurant.
+500 meters from Goðafoss waterfall, closer to Ring Road 1, are a guesthouse, a gift shop, and a restaurant.

-When you come driving over the heath from the east you will have a fantastic view of Goðafoss, as you can see from my photo above.
-I always try to take a good photo of it from the car, but it is difficult, and the photo above is the best I could manage to take.
+When you come driving over the heath from the east, you will have a fantastic view of Goðafoss, as you can see from my photo above.
+I always try to take a good photo of it from the car, but it isn't easy, and the photo above is the best I could manage.

 Goðafoss information sign

-Further up in Bárðardalur - some 41 km - you will find two other beautiful waterfalls in Skjálfandafljót river; Aldeyjarfoss waterfall, which is one of my favourite waterfalls here in Iceland - and the picturesque Hrafnabjargafoss waterfall.
+Further up in Bárðardalur - some 41 km - you will find two other beautiful waterfalls in the Skjálfandafljót river; Aldeyjarfoss waterfall, which is one of my favourite waterfalls here in Iceland, and the picturesque Hrafnabjargafoss waterfall.

 Aldeyjarfoss waterfall